For Westerners who come to India

 - The ‘foreigner’ tag: If you are from the West, then this is how we know you.
 There is no malice intended.
 We have no other word to adequately describe you until we know which country you are from.
 Usually, it saves a lot of explanation.
 There is an online video channel by a British-South African expatriate who walks around Chinese streets and acts offended when amused kids on the street call him out as a ‘foreigner’ to their friends.
 As if to correct them, he usually responds with an annoyed “Hello, Chinese person.”
 I am not particularly happy with this situation either.
 When people from India’s North-East visit the other places in India, sometimes they get called ‘Chinese’.
 People are ignorant so do not get offended.
 It can happen to anyone.
 Indians are a very welcoming people and we treat our guests with great respect.

 - Everyone is ‘looking’ at you: A strange-looking stranger in a strange land will get strange looks.
 A 6-foot-plus WWE wrestler came to India and he was so overwhelmed by the crowds here that he left the country as quickly as he could.
 There are many unfunny online videos of tourists, Western women particularly, who get so unnerved that they visibly start crying over their selfie sticks.
-Every day, thousands of people are coming to cities from rural areas and they have not see a foreigner in their life.
+Every day, thousands of people are coming to cities from rural areas and they have not seen a foreigner in their life.
 In some areas, you are what a traveling carnival is to a kid.
 Most of these problems can be eliminated simply by changing your dressing style or by sticking to the usual stomping grounds for tourists.

 - Where have all the women gone?
 Men are leering at me!: Major Indian railway stations are not located in the best foreign tourist-friendly locations.
 These stations are very big transportation hubs.
 That is, the areas around such a railway station is mostly used by people who ship all kinds of products to various places in that state and abroad.
-When we get out of such a station, we take a vehicle and go to a residential area.
-We do not stick around the Indian equivalent of a business district.
+When we get out of such a station, we quickly take a vehicle out to our residential area.
+We do not stick around in the Indian equivalent of a commercial district.
 People who you find around big train stations are all men because they are either traders or transporters.
-The traders are a busy people and they will not even look at you whoever you are.
+The traders are busy people and they will not even look at you whoever you are.
 The transporters are not real transporters but carriers.
 They are all men because they have to do the back-breaking work of transporting heavy stuff through narrow alleyways and cavernous stairs.
 When you go there with a selfie stick, these men are thinking, “What is this idiotic woman doing here?
 Why doesn’t she go to the usual tourist places?”

 - Your ‘hotel’ is not good?: When we travel to a new city, we usually stay in a relative’s or friend’s place.
 We do not have a culture of staying at lodges or hotels.
 India does have lodges and hotels but this business is totally ‘unregulated’.
 This means that there is no basic standard.
 The quality, hygiene and safety of these places depends entirely on the fares.
 You should not go to the cheapest place and expect it have basic standards.
 It is cheap because they have no standards.
 If you want standards, you need to pay a little more at a better establishment.

 - Wear a saree properly: If you decide to wear a saree, learn it to do it carefully.
 When Western women wear sarees, they walk like men.
 I do not know if Indian women walk differently but it looks really funny when foreigners do it.
 If you want to wear a more convenient Indian attire, then there is the modern churidhar.
 It comes in all kinds of fashions and sizes.
 If you still feel intimidated by the presence of men on the street, then throw its duppatta around your head like Benazir Bhutto.
 You will become invisible.
 It is the greatest disguise in the world.
 No, it is not cultural appropriation if you wear Indian clothes.
 Wear them whenever you want when you go back.
 Indians are always happy when foreigners use Indian stuff abroad.
 The Chinese also feel the same way.
-So do most people in the world.
-Please do not listen to morons.
+So do all normal people in the world.
+Do not listen to morons.

 Camping in the icy regions of the Europe.